Best 2-Person Inflatable Kayak UK 2025

 Packed Size - 67x44x27cm

-Cons - Small, uncomfortable seats and poor tracking
+Cons - Cramped for two, uncomfortable seats, poor tracking performance

-Overall - A good kayak for occasional use
+Overall - A basic kayak for infrequent, short-distance use

 Intex Explorer K2